inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/making-kin-with-the-machines-website-article.md

 link: "https://jods.mitpress.mit.edu/pub/lewis-arista-pechawis-kite/release/1"
 keywords: []
 learnTags: ["ethics","fairness","trust","framework","bias","methods","inclusivePractice"]
-summary: |-
-  An article that uses Indigenous epistemologies to analyze AI&#39;s place in society and its development and use.
+summary: "An article that uses Indigenous epistemologies to analyze AI's place in society and its development and use. "
 ---